 I started my career as a developer focused on COBOL and Fortran.
 Later, I switched over to network engineering and systems administration.
 I now find myself blending the two worlds with great happiness.

-If you’re interested in following my various coding developments and open source projects, check out the resources below:
+If you’re interested in following my various coding developments and open source projects, check out @ChrisWahl and @WahlNetwork on GitHub and drop me a follow, star your favorite projects, and toss an issue / pull request my way! 😃

 Notable Open Source Projects